socketry/utopia/guides/what-is-xnode/readme.md

 ```

 When the parser encounters `<content:heading>...` in the main page, it would evaluate the above template. `<utopia:content/>` is a special tag that evaluates to the content that the parent tag provided, so in this case: `"Welcome to my page"`.
 Thus, the final output is `<h1>Welcome to my page</h1>`.

+## Relative Content

+By default, `<content:...>` tags resolve relative to the physical location of the template which contains them.
+This ensures that a shared template uses its own related content templates consistently.

+Use the `<relative:...>` namespace when a shared template should instead allow content to be overridden relative to the node being rendered.
+For example, a root `_page.xnode` can render `<relative:header/>`; when it wraps `blog/index.xnode`, Utopia first looks for `blog/_header.xnode` before falling back to `/_header.xnode`.